Tootsie Roll Cocktail

 The best root beer

 Since this drink has such a simple ingredients list, make sure you use a really good root beer.
+The most common brands at my grocery stores are A&W and IBC root beer, but I actually prefer craft root beer.
 A high-quality craft root beer will make all the difference.

 Good root beer will have that signature sassafras flavor.
 Sassafras is a strong, fragrant spice with an earthy flavor that has notes of anise and lemon.
-Root beer can also have flavors of cinnamon, birch, vanilla and wintergreen.
+Root beer can also have flavors of cinnamon, birch, vanilla, licorice and wintergreen.

-If you want to make your tootsie roll drink extra boozy, you could make this cocktail with a hard root beer, AKA alcoholic root beer.
-I certainly won’t tell anyone!
+Root beer is typically non-alcoholic, so if you want to make your Tootsie Roll cocktail extra boozy, use a hard root beer, AKA alcoholic root beer.

 The best coffee liqueur